ptsteadman/notebook/essays/fb-status-drafts.md

 meaningful contributions.
 I want to program something that gets used a lot, and therefore has to grow and change.
 Sunlight is the best disinfectant.

+wow I'm an adult holy fuck holy fuck

+being high always makes me want to admit to myself that I'm nothing special and not beautiful

+big problems
+take a view from a step higher unnecessary pain

+It seems impossible to get there

+you haven't thought this through enough
+I wish I knew some successful people

+the image of Tom Cruise appears to us as the most pure normal american man because he is an transcendent hyperreal alien being living secretly among us